 So much so in fact that fans had their own fun in the run-up to this week’s release persuading unsuspecting girlfriends that it was a soppy Valentine-friendly film with cleverly edited moments to create a trailer promising the kind of saccharine swill that is best forgotten (I’m looking at you, “P.S.
 I Love You”).
-Don’t get me wrong, there were some genuinely tender moments that had me teary-eyed such as the scene in the doctors office when Wade concentrates on the details of girlfriend Vanessa’s face as they are delivered bad news, later telling her “If I never see you again, know that I love you”.
-As a love story, they are uncontrived and more believable than Tony and Pepper or Peter Parker and Mary-Jane: “Your crazy matches my crazy…we’re like two jigsaw pieces”.
+Don’t get me wrong, there were some genuinely tender moments that had me teary-eyed such as the scene in the doctors office when Wade concentrates on the details of girlfriend Vanessa’s face as they are delivered bad news.
+As a love story, considering it’s a superhero film, they’re possibly more believable than Tony and Pepper or Peter Parker and Mary-Jane: “Your crazy matches my crazy…we’re like two jigsaw pieces”.
 They are imperfect people, perfect for each other.

 These moments, told through a series of flashbacks, were in stark contrast to the smutty teenage humour that punctuated the film’s dialogue and action scenes that seemed much more gruesome than a typical superhero outing.
 This film isn’t family-friendly.
 They won’t be selling Deadpool t-shirts in Mothercare for your mini-me.
 There’s genital jokes and there’s ultra-violence.
 Not launching one or two henchmen into a pile of dustbins either, I’m talking decapitation.